 Both the phones seem to support Dual SIMs and have similar designs.
-The major difference between the two models, however, lies in their antenna system.
+However, the major difference between the two models lies in their antenna systems.
 While Inpaq supplies the PIFA antenna of Nokia TA-1056, Nokia TA-1047 receives its antenna from the FAD.

-TA-1056 and TA-1047, both being Dual SIM phones, leaves TA-1060 as the only other model that may be a single SIM one.
-In addition to the three models already mentioned, two more models, TA-1066, and TA-1079 received their Bluetooth certificates simultaneously, making it quite plausible that 5 variants of the phone may be released.
+TA-1056 and TA-1047, both Dual SIM phones, leave TA-1060 as the only other model that may be a single SIM one.
+In addition to the three models already mentioned, two more models, TA-1066 and TA-1079, received their Bluetooth certificates simultaneously, making it quite plausible that 5 variants of the phone may be released.
 Since HMD Global intends to go big at MWC 2018, to be held next month, it is anticipated that the phone may be released then.